Introduction to Smart Manufacturing 100

 presence-sensing devices

-A mechanism used to detect people or objects near hazardous areas of a machine.
+A mechanism used to detect the location of people or objects near hazardous areas of a machine.
 Presence-sensing devices often use pressure-sensitive mats or light curtains.

 process control